mm6/ethereum-lab1-hardhat/README.md

 The contracts themselves will be studied in detail in class.
-For now, we want to set up our system and get some experience deploying and interacting with the Solidity code and the environment provided by client side Hardhat and server side Hardhat network.
+For now, we want to set up our system and get some experience deploying and interacting with the Solidity code and the environment provided by client side Hardhat and the server side Hardhat network.

 In class, we will delve into the specifics of the contracts.
 However, for the time being, our goal is to establish our system and gain